jpamarlphi-byte/Human-Artificial-HAUF/README.md

 https://zenodo.org/records/17798798

 JP A-Marl convenes sponsorship corporations and institutions to gather leading designers of artificial general intelligence to collaboratively implement this weather forecasting program in a way that enables deterministic predictions for EAP - Extreme Atmospheric Phenomena over extended periods.
-This Theory Solution will define the necessary data, mathematical models, and capabilities — including data-gathering equipment and hardware required to process large datasets through mathematical models, test, validate, adopt, and optimize as these capabilities become available in the near future.
+This Theory Solution will define the necessary data, mathematical models, and capabilities — including data-gathering equipment and hardware required to process large datasets through mathematical models, that systems can parse, test, validate, adopt, and optimize as these capabilities become available in the near future.
 The objective is to encode an interoperable and essential set of conditions required to run deterministic weather forecasting over long time horizons.

 Interested parties leading climate global resilience and innovation are invited to contact the author.